Zeeeepa/xyops/docs/workflows.md

 In the UI, the split controller configuration dialog provides an "Expression Builder" button, which allows you to explore output data from recently completed jobs, and pick out a specific JSON key path to use for the expression string.

 Split requires exactly one output connection to the Event or Job node it will run per item.
 Concurrency and queuing are governed by the limits attached to that node.
 After all items complete, you can continue the flow using a `continue` wire from the controlled node.
-The controller includes a “continue percentage” setting so you can require that at least N% of the sub‑jobs succeed before continuing.
+The controller includes a "continue percentage" setting so you can require that at least N% of the sub‑jobs succeed before continuing.

 #### Join Controller